Working with Kiavi

 Typically, interest rates are higher, and a larger down payment is required on a DSCR loan than a traditional mortgage.

-What to look for in a lender
+What to Look for in a DSCR Lender

 Are you experienced working with real estate investors?

-When searching for a lender who is knowledgeable in working with investors, it is beneficial to investigate certain characteristics that could indicate their level of experience.
+When searching for a DSCR lender who is knowledgeable in working with investors, it is beneficial to investigate certain characteristics that could indicate their level of experience.
 These indicators can help to determine how well the lender is prepared to fulfill your financing requirements as a real estate investor.

 - How long the lender has been in business